Experts in pest and termite management across the Greater Brisbane Area

 Call us now for a free quote

-Under the biosecurity act of 2014, all individuals and organisations have a general Biosecurity obligation to take all responsible steps to prevent the spread of fire ants.
+Under the Biosecurity Act of 2014, all individuals and organisations have a general Biosecurity obligation to take all responsible steps to prevent the spread of fire ants.

 Queenslanders are legally required to report suspected sightings of fire ants within 24 hours of their discovery and, depending on the nest location, take action to treat the nest.
 If you do not do this, penalties may apply to the individual and the company.